-Canon 1D Mark II N versus Sony A7 II
+Canon 1D Mark II N vs Sony A7 II

-The Canon EOS-1D Mark II N and the Sony Alpha A7 II are two digital cameras that were revealed to the public, respectively, in August 2005 and November 2014.
+The Canon EOS-1D Mark II N and the Sony Alpha A7 II are two digital cameras that were officially introduced, respectively, in August 2005 and November 2014.
 The 1D Mark II N is a DSLR, while the A7 II is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-H (1D Mark II N) and a full frame sensor.
-The Canon has a resolution of 8.2 megapixel, whereas the Sony provides 24 MP.
+The cameras are based on an APS-H (1D Mark II N) and a full frame (A7 II) sensor.
+The Canon has a resolution of 8.2 megapixels, whereas the Sony provides 24 MP.

 An illustration of the physical size and weight of the Canon 1D Mark II N and the Sony A7 II is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1D Mark II N – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 II is considerably smaller (51 percent) than the Canon 1D Mark II N. Moreover, the A7 II is substantially lighter (62 percent) than the 1D Mark II N. In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.